Henry Taber

 Henry Taber (1860–1936) was an American mathematician.

 Biography

 Taber studied mechanical engineering at Sheffield Scientific School from 1877 to 1882.
 Then, he went to Baltimore to study mathematics at Johns Hopkins University, under Charles Sanders Peirce and William Edward Story.
-He was awarded a doctorate in 1888, with a dissertation probably tutored by Story.
+He was awarded a doctorate in 1888, with a dissertation most likely tutored by Story.

 The following year he was assistant professor at Johns Hopkins, but in 1889, on Clark University's foundation hiring his teacher and friend, Story, he went also to Clark.
 Both remained at Clark as mathematics professors until retirement in 1921.

 His brother, Robert Taber, was a well known Broadway theatre actor.

-Taber promulgated linear algebra as expressed with matrices, in particular the symmetric matrix, skew-symmetric matrix, and orthogonal matrix.
+Taber popularized linear algebra as expressed with matrices, in particular the symmetric matrix, skew-symmetric matrix, and orthogonal matrix.